 Internships will offer IDEAS trainees experiential learning in real-life professional environments, skills in collaboration and teamwork, and networking opportunities.
 Professional internships are often required by private-sector employers.
-IDEAS will offer 10-12 week internship opportunities in a variety of data science environments:
+IDEAS trainees have completed internships in a variety of data science environments:

 - Academic and government research and computing labs

 - Private companies who already employ data scientists and run competitive internship programs

 - IRIS Data Management Center which facilitates the data archival, distribution, and processing for Earthscope and other seismic observatory networks.

 PhD trainees will be required to complete at least one internship, with the potential for travel support.

 List of IDEAS Trainees’ Internship Locations:

 Alice is a 2017 and 2018 IDEAS Fellow and a Ph.D. student in the Department of Electrical Engineering and Computer Science.

 She interned at Cadre Research Labs in Chicago, IL.

 During this internship, Alice implemented an algorithm for automatic denoising of 3-dimensional high-resolution scans of firearm cartridge casings.
 The algorithm for denoising was implemented with the use of computer vision methods in C++.
 In addition to this, Alice implemented and trained a deep Convolutional Neural Network (CNN) in Tensorflow to perform automatic semantic segmentation of these firearm cartridge casings.